 At least her new place is on the first floor.

-Crouching low, Dana slips her lean frame through the doorway, dropping to her knees and sending a gentle rumble through the room.
-Her entrance briefly draws the attention of all dozen or so guests gathered in the spacious luxury apartment, until the abrupt silence prompts them to quickly resume conversing.
-While impressed with the other guests’ ability to ignore the fourteen-foot-tall black woman crouching in the corner, for a dreadful moment Dana wonders if she’s arrived at the wrong party.
+Dana ducks under the doorway and drops to her knees, sending a gentle rumble through the room.
+Her entrance draws the attention of all dozen or so guests gathered in the spacious luxury apartment, but the subsequent silence prompts them to resume their conversations.
+While pleasantly surprised with the other guests’ ability to ignore the fourteen-foot-tall black woman crouching in the corner, with not a familiar face in sight, for a dreadful moment Dana wonders if she’s arrived at the wrong party.

-Fortunately, a familiar labradoodle trots into the room, with Leslie following close behind, wrapped in a form-fitting red cocktail dress.
-The dog jumps into Dana’s arms, and she cradles it like a puppy as it licks her chin.
+Fortunately, a familiar labradoodle trots into the room and leaps into Dana’s arms.
+She cradles it like a puppy as it licks her chin.
 "Hello, Cooper!
-Glad at least someone’s happy to see me."
+Glad someone’s happy to see me."

 "What a pleasant surprise!"
-Leslie announces, hugging Dana’s leg.
+Leslie announces, following close behind.
+She wears a form-fitting red cocktail dress and hugs Dana’s leg.
 "I thought you said you couldn't make it."

 "My pedicure got canceled, so I had a few extra hours on my hands."

 Leslie gasps in exaggerated offense.
 "Because you’re my friend.
 Because you wanted to show me how you’ve finally embraced wearing bare shoulders—love that shirt, by the way.
 Because I want you here to celebrate my big step into adult independence."

 "Okay!"
 Leslie huffs.
 "I wanted you to meet my friend Monique from work."

 Dana sighs.
 "There it is."

 "She’s new in town, and I thought you two would get along.
 I bet you two have a lot in common."